History of the Program

 2D BLE is a major improvement over 1-dimensional (1D) modeling although some portions of the inputs remain similar.
 The major difference is that 1D methodologies are tied to a profile baseline and cross sections to determine risk while 2D BLE is not.
 The profile baseline is restricted to a drainage area of greater than 1 square mile and some semblance of a stream to collect water.
 The models show what happens when the water from a flooding event reaches the profile baseline (stream).
 This makes modeling for lakes difficult and does not represent overland flooding scenarios.

 2D BLE is not confined to the profile baseline and cross sections.
 It instead takes a whole surface into account.
-This modeling uses 2D rain-on-grid made possible by HEC-RAS 6.0 software, which relies on a user defined mesh and high-resolution terrain data to capture the flow of runoff through an entire watershed.
+This modeling uses 2D rain-on-grid made possible by HEC-RAS 6.0 software, and subsequent updates, which relies on a user defined mesh and high-resolution terrain data to capture the flow of runoff through an entire watershed.
 By using newly acquired LiDAR (2019, 2020, 2021) a more up-to-date picture of flood risk can be realized.

 Figure 1.
 1D mapping uses a profile baseline and cross sections on right.
 In areas of confluences this can make drawing appropriate cross sections difficult and can greatly influence the results of modeling.
 The grid produced by 2D mapping is shown on the left.
 This grid can be adjusted to be more resolute for areas of development to more accurately represent risk and eliminates the effect of poorly drawn or difficult to place cross sections on modeling results.